aws/aws-cli/proposals/source-install.md

   (e.g., `aws`, `aws_completer`) will be installed.
 The default location is `/usr/local/bin`.

-The following options are offered to control the directories used:
+The following `configure` options are offered to control the directories used:

 * `--prefix` - Sets the directory prefix to use for the installation.
 The default value is `/usr/local`.